Geskywalker/starter-hugo-research-group/content/home/welcome.md

 <br>

 The **AND-PD Research Group** aims to improve the diagnosis, management and treatment of anxiety as a co-morbidity of Parkinson's disease (PD) through greater understanding of its neurobiological causes.
 AND-PD is a large research project with multiple sites across Europe (see picture below).
-Prof Anette Schrag and her team are focusing on clinical features of Parkinson's with anxitey.
+Prof Anette Schrag and her team are focusing on clinical features of Parkinson's with anxitey with University College London and Kings College London.